Madison, Wisconsin: Government

 City voters have supported the Democratic Party in national elections in the last half-century, and a liberal and progressive majority is generally elected to the city council.
 Detractors often refer to Madison as "77 square miles surrounded by reality", a phrase coined by former Wisconsin Republican governor Lee S. Dreyfus, while campaigning in 1978.
-In 2013, there was a motion in the city council to turn Dreyfus' humor into the official city "punchline," but it was voted down by the city council.
+In 2013, there was a motion in the city council to turn Dreyfus' humor into the official city "punchline", but it was voted down by the city council.

-The city's voters are generally much more liberal than voters in the rest of Wisconsin.
+Madison is considered to be the most politically liberal and progressive city in Wisconsin.
 For example, 76% of Madison voters voted against a 2006 state constitutional amendment to ban gay marriage, even though the ban passed statewide with 59% of the vote.

 In 1992, a local third party, Progressive Dane, was founded.
 City policies supported in the Progressive Dane platform have included an inclusionary zoning ordinance, later abandoned by the mayor and a majority of the city council, and a city minimum wage.
 The party holds several seats on the Madison City Council and Dane County Board of Supervisors, and is aligned variously with the Democratic and Green parties.

 Madison has a mayor-council system of government.
 Madison's city council, known as the Common Council, consists of 20 members, one from each district.
 The mayor is elected in a citywide vote.